paulhoux/Cinder-Warping/README.md

 * Choose a location for the project
 * Choose your environment(s) of choice
 * Press "Next"
-* Make sure both the "OpenCV" and "Warping" blocks are enabled (Install: Copy or Relative)
+* Make sure the "Warping" block is enabled (Install: Copy or Relative)
 * Press "Finish"